Home / Career Guides / Chief Operating Officer (COO)

 How to become a chief operating officer

-Step 1: Obtain a bachelor’s degree
+Step 1: Earn a bachelor’s degree

-Step 2: Gain professional experience
+Step 2: Gain work experience

-Step 5: Develop a robust network
+Step 5: Network, network, network

-Step 7: Apply for COO positions
+Step 7: Apply for COO jobs

 How much do chief operating officers make?

-COOs compensation can vary significantly based on many factors.
-Experience is a prime influencer; seasoned professionals typically command higher salaries than those just stepping into the role.
-Education also plays a part, with advanced degrees like an MBA often leading to higher compensation.
 Industry is another critical factor; those in tech or healthcare may earn more than those in retail or manufacturing.
-Geographical location is not to be overlooked; larger cities with a higher cost of living generally offer better pay.
+Their geographical location is not to be overlooked; larger cities with a higher cost of living generally offer better pay.
 Bonuses, profit-sharing, and stock options can also substantially boost their total earnings.

 Highest paying industries